example42/puppet-playground/README.md

 You can add the modules you want in puppet-playground/modules.
 For this you have various alternatives:

   **1** - If you want to **quick test Puppet resources** without using modules just write your Puppet code in **manifests/init.pp** (see below).

   **2** - If you want to test modules from the **Puppet Forge** you can install them with:

         puppet module install <modulename>  --modulepath modules/

 So, for example:

         puppet module install puppetlabs-apache  --modulepath modules/

- **3** - If you want to test the **NextGen Example42 modules** you have to activate their integration:
+  **3** - If you want to test the NextGen Example42 modules you can just type

-        git submodule init
-        git submodule update
+        ./play setup example42

-   This initializes the modules dir with the Example42 NextGen modules set, then you have to actually download all the single modules:
+This initializes the modules dir with the Example42 NextGen modules, directly cloned from GitHub.

-        cd modules
-        git submodule init
-        git submodule update

   **4** - If you want to **test your own modules** just place them in the modules dir